Denpasar: Religion

 The religions practiced by the people of Denpasar are very diverse with the majority being Hindu.
 The Balinese people are generally Hindu, with some are Muslims, Christians and Buddhists.
-Meanwhile, the people from the Javanese, Malays, Bugis, Sundanese, Sasak are generally Muslims and some Hindu and Buddhist.
-Some people from Flores, Batak, and Chinese are Christian.
+Meanwhile, the Javanese, Malays, Bugis, Sundanese, Sasak people are generally Muslims with some Hindu, Buddhist and Christian.
+Some people from Flores, and the Batak are Christian.
 The Chinese are generally Buddhists and Confucians.

 As of 2024 approximately 67.50% of the population are Hindus (BPS 2022), while Islam is the largest minority religion (22.50%), followed by Christianity (7.70%), Buddhism (2.30%), and Confucianism (0.05%).